yeromero/reactjs-shopping-cart/README.md

 ```

 ## 3. Install the app framework.

-Node JS (to run directly on the vm - without docker )
+Run this just to understand how the application works on virtual machine -without docker-.
+This is intented to understand from the developer's perspective how to develop and run the app.

 ```sh